 Grantees were not permitted to purchase equipment in nearby markets or shops in the grantees' regions.
 The ASGP Financial Officer told the Evaluation Team that it was more cost effective to buy, for example, office equipment and computers for several CSOs at once, and the policy seems to have been put into place to prevent fraud or theft by the grantees.
 However, in practice, this was often not the case.
 A Mazar focus group participant explained that the ASGP said it paid \$60 for anti-virus software, but he saw the same software for \$16 in the local market (this person was not asked if it were possible it was pirated software), and others agreed that their grant had been charged more for supplies or equipment than they would have paid had they bought it themselves.
-This procurement policy seems to have been the cause of suspicions of fraud, or at least the appearance of impropriety, by ASGP.
+This procurement policy seems to have raised suspicions of fraud, or at least the appearance of impropriety, by ASGP.

 Given the existence of corruption in Afghanistan, the ASGP grantees were suspicious of opaque procurement procedures implementing a policy that was not accountable to the grant beneficiaries.
 Focus group participants in Bamyan provided many examples of failures of the procurement process.
 In one instance, a woman told us that ASGP indicated that she should have photos to document her project activities, so she included a digital camera, including the specifications, in her budget.
 ASGP purchased a camera for her and deducted \$500 from her budget, but it did not meet her grant specifications, and it did not keep a charge.
-Upon taking it to the local market for repair, she was told that they couldn't fix it, that it was a cheap camera and they would not give her 500 Afs (approximately \$20) for it.
-Another CSO member recounted
+Upon taking it to the local market for repair, she was told that they couldn't fix it, that it was a cheap camera, and they would not give her 500 Afs (approximately \$20) for it.
+Another CSO member recounted ASGP buying agricultural equipment that she needed in Kabul, although she told them she could have bought it cheaper in the local market.
+Then the procurement office told her she had to ship the equipment for 25,000 Afs.
+The grantee was able to find a local shipper who could bring it to her 17,000 Afs.
+The ASGP procurement department penalized her for obtaining the equipment from Kabul, although she would have preferred to get it locally.